Thermal Operations in general are not memoryless

-\begin{fact} It is possible to transform state $\rho \coloneqq (0, 1)$ into any state. \end{fact} Indeed, as in the previous remark, we can achieve any state more excited than the Gibbs state can be obtained simply by partial thermalization.
-Moreover, we can obtain for free (i.e., without spending any work) the ground state by lowering the level to zero, performing the swap, and raising the empty level back to $E_0$.
-Then from the ground state, any state less excited than the Gibbs state can subsequently be obtained via partial thermalization.
+\begin{fact} It is possible via $\mcoww$ to transform state $\rho \coloneqq (0, 1)$ into any state. \end{fact} Indeed, as in the previous remark, any state more excited than the Gibbs state can be obtained simply by partial thermalization.
+Moreover, the ground state can be reached for free (i.e., without any work expenditure) by lowering the energy level to zero, performing a swap, and then raising the empty level back to \(E_0\).
+Starting from the ground state, any state less excited than the Gibbs state can subsequently be obtained via partial thermalization.

-Note that this does not contradict our all previous no-go results, since there was part III, which is absent here.
-Indeed, part III is mandatory only when we thermalize after changing the Hamiltonian.
-In case $p^{\mathrm{in}} = 1$ we have avoided this.
+Note that this does not contradict our previous no-go results, since in the present situation part~(III) of the path is absent.
+Indeed, part~(III) necessarily appears only when thermalization is performed after changing the Hamiltonian, and in the case \(p_{\mathrm{IN}} = 1\) this step can be avoided.

 \blk